jeremenichelli/jeremenichelli.github.io/_posts/2017-04-05-props-states-react-components.md

 The _state_ of a component is also a set of properties that affects the render function output, the difference is they live internally inside it.

+> Simplicity is a prerequisite for&nbsp;reliability.
+>
-> “Simplicity is prerequisite for reliability.” - Edsger W. Dijkstra
+> - Edsger W. Dijkstra

 States are necessary, specially to respond to user input and data fetching, but they also add complexity.